1 dead in Indianapolis shooting, with off-duty officer among 5 wounded, police say

 At about 1:30 a.m. two officers -- who were in uniform but were off-duty -- were at a bar when there was a disturbance in the parking lot, Indianapolis Metro Police said during a press conference.

 Police exchanged gunfire with a suspect, and one of the officers was struck, police said.
 The officer was transported to a local hospital and is expected to be OK, according to police.
-He should be released sometime Sunday, police said.
+He was expected to be released sometime Sunday, police said.

+He was shot in the upper thigh and suffered an additional shoulder injury that may have occurred when he fell after being shot, ABC News reported.

 A firearm was recovered in the parking lot, police said.